 The alternative lending industry is picking up in Canada in a big way.
 As major financial institutions are forced to lend with extreme regulatory limitations like the mortgage stress test, alternative lenders don’t have to follow these restrictions, allowing them more leniency on who they wish to lend to.

 According to CBC, there were 200 to 300 active alternative lenders in Canada last year holding $13 billion to $14 billion of outstanding Canadian mortgages.
 That’s up from $11 billion to $12 billion the year prior and $8 billion to $10 billion in 2016.
+There are a ton of Canadians heading to these lenders to purchase real estate, that’s clear.

 One alternative lender that is making waves in Canada recently is Goeasy Ltd (TSX:GSY).
 The company primarily operates in two segments, Easyhome and Easyfinancial.
 And while the company doesn’t offer mortgage solutions like Equitable Bank (TSX:EQB) does, it still provides an excellent alternative for Canadian investors looking to diversify away from major financial institutions.